 Designers use colors to attract people, influence them and even convince them to buy a product.

-Designers use combinations of colors to evoke feelings in people; for example, the combination of red and yellow color makes people hungry, red-colored clothes make people seem more attractive, purple is the color of nobility, sky blue makes people calm, etc.
+Designers use combinations of colors to evoke feelings in people; for example, the combination of red and yellow makes people hungry, red-colored clothes make people seem more attractive, purple is the color of nobility, sky blue makes people calm, etc.

 Black Comes In Different Shades, Like: